Are there specific ADHD tests the doctor might use? continued...

 - The Vanderbilt Assessment Scale.
 This is a 55-question assessment tool.
 It reviews symptoms of ADHD according to the DSM-IV criteria.
 It also screens for co-existing conditions such as conduct disorder, oppositional-defiant disorder, anxiety and depression, and more.

 - Behavior Assessment System for Children (BASC).
 This scale assesses such things as hyperactivity, aggression, and conduct problems.
 It also addresses anxiety, depression, attention and learning problems, and lack of certain essential skills.

 - Child Behavior Checklist/Teacher Report Form.
 Among other things, this scale assesses physical complaints, aggressive or delinquent behavior, and withdrawal.

-The DSM-IV is the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
+The DSM-V is the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
 This manual is used by most physicians as they evaluate patients at risk for ADHD or other mental or behavioral disorders.

-The DSM-IV criteria for ADHD includes specific behaviors that people with ADHD display.
+The DSM-V criteria for ADHD includes specific behaviors that people with ADHD display.
 These behaviors include symptoms of inattention, hyperactivity, and impulsivity.
 Children and adults who meet the DSM-IV criteria for ADHD may receive this diagnosis.

 To be diagnosed with ADHD, the individual needs to meet either the first set or the second set of criteria below.